osa1/int-proj/Report.markdown

 To make sure partial evaluation is doing the work I'm expecting it to do, I need to print the code and make sure.

-It seems like partial evaluation is too complicated to completely automate.
+In the end, it seems to me like partial evaluation is too complicated to completely automate.

 Second problem is that even though staged interpreters(as described in [^3]) help with getting optimizations done in partial evaluation, I think it's still